-Mission:Our mission is to bring about international peace by the a “State of Global Terrorist Deterrence”.
+Mission:Our mission is to bring about international peace by helping to create and maintain a “State of Global Terrorist Deterrence”.

-Vision: The Project O Five envisions a borderless world where citizens are fully engaged, empowered and recognized as a united force for the betterment of all.
+Vision:Project O Five envisions a borderless world where citizens are fully engaged, empowered and recognized as a united force for the betterment of all.